The effort and time a company puts into building and launching a loyalty platform makes the time after launch seem like smooth sailing. Right?

 For lower redemption rates, the focus on engaging your customers.
 Design email newsletters reminding them of their points accumulated and the different rewards available.
 Study their accumulated points and past redemption history.
 If you run a tiered rewards program then provide suggestions for ways they could collect more points to reach the next tier level.

-If your redemption rate is high enough that it’s cutting into your revenue, carefully evaluate ways to adjust your rewards points value.
+If your redemption rate is so high that it’s cutting into your revenue, you need to determine how to adjust your rewards points value.
 Consider removing or replacing certain rewards items from your catalog.
 Another option is to raise the number of points required to redeem.

 You need to do so carefully – if your redemption rate is at a good level then your customers like what they see.
 Any significant changes could result in a downturn in redemptions and a loss of engagement with your customers.